 Daniel 11:32 . . .but the people who know their God shall be strong, and carry out great exploits.

-The key to doing great exploits in behalf of God and His way is that we must know Him, and God will back up those people and work miraculous thing through them.
+The key to doing great exploits in behalf of God and His way is that we must know Him, and God will back up those people and work miraculous things through them.
 Why?
 Because they know Him.
 They have been intimate with Him.
-For a good portion of their life they have been walking with Him, talking with Him, praying to Him, glorifying Him, and when we reach that time when the pressure is really on, God is going to do wonderful things through those who know Him.
+For a good portion of their life, they have been walking with Him, talking with Him, praying to Him, glorifying Him, and when we reach that time when the pressure is really on, God is going to do wonderful things through those who know Him.